Board & Advisors

 Connor Turnbull, Director

 Connor Ishiguro Turnbull was born in San Francisco, CA and raised between Northern California and Caracas, Prague and New York.
 She received her BA in History from Brown University and a Master of Architecture from the University of California Berkeley with a focus on the complex relationship between preservation and contemporary architecture.
 Prior to moving to Toronto, Connor was with Carey & Co., a preservation architecture firm with projects throughout the Western United States.
 There she worked both as an architectural historian and on architectural design.
 She also served as a Site Committee Member of San Francisco’s Headlands Center for the Arts.
 Connor is a member of the North York Community Preservation Panel, a community volunteer group that advises the Toronto Preservation Board on local historic resources.
-She is also a founding member and Co-Chair of Leaside Matters, a community organization that endeavours to foster stewardship of Leaside’s future through raising awareness of the community’s history and its significance as a Frederick Todd designed neighbourhood
+She is a founding member and Co-Chair of Leaside Matters, a community organization that endeavours to foster stewardship of Leaside’s future through raising awareness of the community’s history and its significance as a Frederick Todd designed neighbourhood.
+Connor is also a Member of the Executive Council of the Architectural Conservancy of Ontario.

 See Members of the Board